Aveek-Saha/pixel-weather/README.md

 ## Known Issues
 - Sometimes on startup, the background becomes black, instead of transparent.
 This can be resolved by closing and restarting the application.
 - The widget can be built for Windows, but the application won't stick to your desktop.
 This is because the `desktop` window type in electron only works on X11 and Linux systems.
+- Sometimes the widget takes too long to load the weather, in that case check your internet connection, and try refreshing a couple of times.

 ## To uninstall
 Run this in the terminal